-Kim Parker is an Associate Director with the Pew Social & Demographic Trends Project.
+Kim Parker is Director of the Pew Research Center's Social & Demographic Trends Project.
 From 1996-2001 she was Research Director of the Pew Research Center for the People & the Press.
 Prior to that, she worked at the American Enterprise Institute.
 She graduated from Trinity College and has a Masters Degree from Georgetown University.

 Women, Work and Motherhood